Meet Our Team

 Sheila HewittSafeguarding Manager

 Sheila joined Paul’s Place in August 2007 as a Social Worker, having worked in the social care sector for a long time.
-Sheila looks after new people coming to Paul’s Place, by carrying out initial assessments to ensure individual needs are met.
-In addition to this, she leads our Carers Project, which supports the carers of the disabled adults at Paul’s Place.
-Sheila is passionate about helping people become more independent and achieve their goals and aspirations.
-She loves walking her dog Ted and mainly being in the great outdoors, enjoying nature.
+Sheila looks after new people coming to Paul’s Place, by carrying out initial assessments to make sure individual needs are met.
+In addition to this, she has led our Carers Project, which supported carers of the disabled adults at Paul’s Place.

 Melinda Marton